marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

      - Life expectancy at birth (years): 11%
      - Population density (people per sq. km of land area): 1%
      - Unemployment (% of total labor force) (modeled ILO estimate): 13%

+ 3.  **Data Consistency**:

+      + The data has been reviewed for consistency, and no significant issues were identified.
+All columns, including GDP and other economic indicators, are consistent and aligned with expected values.

+        However, please note that I was unable to fully validate the GDP per capita (USD) values because the dataset does not include a direct population column.
+GDP per capita is calculated as GDP divided by the total population, and without the population data, I could not verify the accuracy of this metric.

+ ### HDI Cleaning Process

+  #### Step 1:

- 3. The field names listed above have been renamed to shorter versions.
+  * The field names listed above have been renamed to shorter versions.

+  * The [country]: Some country names were simplified for consistency and ease of use.
+For example, "Iran, Islamic Rep" was renamed to "Iran".
+This was done to standardize names and ensure uniformity across the dataset.

+  * [Region]:  I replaced the regional categories with their corresponding abbreviations to align with the format used in the [Region] column of the HDI dataset.
+Consistency in naming conventions helps in merging and comparing data accurately.

   #### Step 2:

   ### Addressing the null values in the